You might know what you want to study, but what is the next step - how do you find your supervisor, how should you write a research proposal?

 Dean of the Graduate School, Professor Margaret Topping guides you through the process below:

-When you are considering your research question or proposal, identify a suitable research centre or School at Queen’s that aligns with your project.
+When you are considering your research question or proposal, you must first identify a suitable research centre or School at Queen’s that aligns with your project.
 Explore our web pages to meet our researchers and read their profiles.

 Check that you meet, or expect to meet the academic and, if applicable, English language requirements for your programme.
 Also bear in mind that if you are applying for funding, there might be an application deadline.
 So keep an eye to see if your programme has a closing date for applications too.